Gaga: Group Any Gaussians via 3D-aware Memory Bank: Related Work

-Leveraging SAM's open-world segmentation capability, SA3D~\cite{sa3d} endeavors to recover a 3D consistent mask by tracing 2D masks across adjacent views with user guidance.
-Similarly, Chen et al.~\cite{interactive} distill SAM encoder features into 3D and query the decoder.
-In contrast, {\ourmethod} achieves multi-view consistency without user intervention, and offers segmentation for all objects rather than an instance.
-Concurrent work GARField~\cite{garfield} densely samples SAM masks and trains a scale-conditioned affinity field supervised on the scale of each mask deprojected to 3D.
-Whereas {\ourmethod} does not require the preprocessing process to obtain densely sample masks of different scales.
-Meanwhile,~\cite{garfield} groups Gaussians as clusters and multiple 3D instances may have the same group ID, which differs from the 3D segmentation task.

-{\textbf{Gaussian-based 3D Segmentation.}} As an alternative to NeRF and its variants~\cite{mipnerf, tensorf, instant}, Gaussian Splatting~\cite{3dgs} has recently emerged as a powerful approach to reconstruct 3D scenes via real-time radiance field rendering.
-By representing the scene as 3D Gaussians, Gaussian Splatting achieves photorealistic novel view synthesis with high reconstruction quality and efficiency.
-Additionally, manipulating 3D Gaussians for scene editing is more straightforward than NeRF's representation.

-SAGA~\cite{saga} renders a 2D SAM feature map and uses a SAM guidance loss to learn 3D segmentation from the ambiguous 2D masks.
-Similar to~\cite{sa3d}, this method requires user input and only provides segmentation for one instance at a time.
-Feature 3DGS~\cite{feature3dgs} distills LSeg~\cite{lseg} and SAM features to 3D Gaussians and decodes rendered features to obtain segmentation.
+{\textbf{Gaussian-based 3D Segmentation.}} As an alternative to NeRF and its variants~\citep{nerf, tensorf, instant, nerfstudio}, Gaussian Splatting~\citep{3dgs, chen2024survey, recent, Yu2023MipSplatting} has recently emerged as a powerful approach to reconstruct 3D scenes via real-time radiance field rendering.
+By representing the scene as 3D Gaussians from posed images, it achieves photorealistic novel view synthesis with high reconstruction quality and efficiency.
+Additionally, manipulating 3D Gaussians for scene editing is more straightforward compared to NeRF's representation.
+SAGA~\citep{saga} renders a 2D SAM feature map and uses a SAM guidance loss to learn 3D segmentation from the ambiguous 2D masks.
+Similar to~\citep{sa3d}, this method requires user input and only provides segmentation for one object at a time.
+Feature 3DGS~\citep{feature3dgs} distills LSeg~\citep{lseg} and SAM features to 3D Gaussians and decodes rendered features to obtain segmentation.
 However, it fails to provide consistent segmentation across views.
-Gaussian Grouping~\cite{gg} and CoSSegGaussians~\cite{cosseg} use 2D segmentation masks as pseudo labels and use a video object tracker~\cite{deva} to associate masks across different views before lifting them to 3D.
+Gaussian Grouping~\citep{gg} and CoSSegGaussians~\citep{cosseg} use a video object tracker~\citep{deva} to associate masks across different views.
 However, in scenarios with significant changes in camera poses between frames, such approaches struggle to maintain accuracy.
+OmniSeg3D~\citep{omniseg3d} and Click-Gaussians~\citep{clickgaussian} use contrastive learning-based method to attach each Gaussian with a feature, while the features of two Gaussians are encouraged to be similar if their projections are within the same segmentation mask.
+However, such methods do not provide segmentation mask labels for each segmented Gaussian group.
+More recently, InstanceGaussian~\citep{instancegaussian} proposes a unified appearance-semantic 3D Gaussian representation with progressive joint training and bottom-up category-agnostic instance aggregation; in contrast, Gaga focuses on explicit geometry-based cross-view mask association through a 3D-aware memory bank built from off-the-shelf 2D masks.